Search

 • Mildew

-As nectar spoils, it gives off a strong smell that can attract insect pests and hummingbird predators, such as raccoons or rats.
-You can prevent nectar from spoiling by cleaning, sterilizing, and refilling the feeder once a week in mild weather and once every two days when the temperature outside gets hot.
+You can prevent nectar from spoiling by cleaning, sterilizing, and refilling the feeder once a week in mild weather and once every two days when it gets hot.

 Check out our post How to Help Hummingbirds in Winter to learn more about bird nectar feeder maintenance during colder periods.